 Legs

 Flies have six long legs, three on each side, and they’re composed of many human-like structures: hip bone, femur, tibia, and tarsus.
-Feet, too, and they’re equipped with tiny claws that play an important role: A particular talent of flies is their ability to walk up walls, cling to window glass, and hang upside down.
+Their feet are equipped with tiny claws that play an important role.
+A particular talent is their ability to walk up walls, cling to window glass, and hang upside down.
 They manage to do that using large, hairy footpads made up of short hairs called setae (SET-ee).
 The setae are spatula-shaped and produce a “glue” made of sugars and oils.
-How then, you may wonder, do six tiny tootsies become unglued when the fly wants to, well, fly?
-It turns out that each glued foot uses its two claws to help it get unstuck.
+So how do those six tiny tootsies become unglued when the fly wants to fly?
+As it happens, each glued foot uses its two claws to help it get unstuck.
 (With the right equipment, scientists can see the gluey footprints left behind.)

 Abdomen